Meli-Nzekele/DPG-Meetups-Next.js/README.md

 }
 ```

-10. the complete solution should look like this:
+10. The complete solution should look like this:

 ```
 import EventList from "./../components/events/EventList";